 Constellations often involve a large group of people, but can be equally effective in a one-to-one setting.
 I enjoy incorporating these techniques into my one-to-one sessions.

-As an Advanced Practitioner Member of the British Flower & Vibrational Essences Association (BFVEA), I offer Bach Flower Remedies as part of my psychotherapy practice, if they are needed.
+I offer Bach Flower Remedies as part of my psychotherapy practice, if they are needed.
 Each flower remedy is associated with a basic human emotion, and gently helps restore the balance between mind and body.